 Explore the trendy neighborhood of Bairro Alto and experience its lively nightlife

 Bairro Alto, nestled in the heart of Lisbon, is a trendy and vibrant neighborhood that beckons both locals and visitors seeking a lively nightlife scene and a bohemian atmosphere.
-This disctrict is renowned for its bustling nightlife, with its narrow streets lined with a myriad of bars, clubs, and live music venues.
+This district is renowned for its bustling nightlife, with its narrow streets lined with a myriad of bars, clubs, and live music venues.
 As the sun sets, the neighborhood comes alive, offering a lively and eclectic atmosphere that attracts partygoers and music enthusiasts.

 Venture to the viewpoints of Bairro Alto, such as Miradouro de São Pedro de Alcântara, and be rewarded with stunning panoramic views of Lisbon.
 These vantage points offer a peaceful retreat and an opportunity to appreciate the city's beauty from above.